What is MRI and how does it work?

 When the MRI exam begins, you may breathe normally.
 However, for certain examinations it may be necessary for you to hold your breath for a short period of time.

-During your MRI examination, the MR system operator will be able to speak to you, hear you, and observe you at all times.
-Consult the MR scanner operator if you have questions or feel anything unusual.
+During your MRI examination, the MRI technologist will be able to speak to you, hear you, and observe you at all times.
+Consult the MRI technologist if you have questions or feel anything unusual.

 When the MRI exam is over, you may be asked to wait until the images are examined to determine if more images are needed.
 After the exam, you have no restrictions and can go about your normal activities.